trvrb/dynamics-practical/README.md

 **Open Tracer.**

-Tracer is designed to take a tab-delimited file specifying parameter values with each line representing a separate MCMC sample.
+Tracer is designed to take a tab-delimited file in which each line represents a separate MCMC sample.

 **Click '+' and select 'pandemic_skyline.log' from the resulting dialog.**